Radiative Polarization, Computer Algorithms and Spin Matching in Electron Storage Rings: 2.7.8. Computer Algorithms and Spin Matching

 An equivalent prescription in SLIM formalism allows an arbitrarily coupled optic to be treated \cite{bar952}.

 \paragraph{Higher order resonances} To go beyond the linearization of spin contained in Eq.(1) one writes

 (for $\alpha^2 + \beta^2 \leq 1 $) and does not linearize the T--BMT equation.
 Then spin--orbit resonances of arbitrarily high order can appear in $\frac{\partial{\hat{n}}} {\partial{\delta}}$ \cite{mane87b}.
 The strength decreases with the order ($\equiv |k_{I}| + |k_{II}| + |k_{III}|)$.
-In practice the most intrusive higher order resonances are those for which $ \nu_{\rm spin} = k \pm \nu_{k} + k_{III}\nu_{III}$.
+In practice the most intrusive higher order resonances are those for which $ \nu_{\rm spin} = k_0 \pm \nu_{k} + k_{III}\nu_{III}$.
 These {\it ``synchrotron sideband resonances''} of the first order parent resonances are due to modulation by energy oscillations of the instantaneous rate of spin precession around $\hat{n}_{0}$.
 They originate in the part due to synchrotron motion in the term $\vec{\omega}^{\rm sb}\cdot\hat{n}_{0}$ appearing in the full equations of spin motion (i.e. beyond the SLIM level) \cite{yok83}.
-The depolarization rate associated with sidebands of isolated parent resonances ($ \nu_{\rm spin} = k \pm \nu_{k}$) is approximately proportional to the depolarization rate for the parent resonances.
+The depolarization rate associated with sidebands of isolated parent resonances ($ \nu_{\rm spin} = k_0 \pm \nu_{k}$) is approximately proportional to the depolarization rate for the parent resonances.
 Thus the effects of synchrotron sideband resonances can be reduced by doing the spin matches described above.
 Explicit formulae for the proportionality constants ({\it ``enhancement factors''}) can be found in \cite{mane90,mane92}.
-The underlying strength parameter (the {\it ``modulation index''}) of synchrotron sideband resonances is $(a\gamma {\sigma}_{\delta}/{\nu}_z)^2$ which increases strongly with the energy and energy spread.
+The underlying strength parameter (the {\it ``modulation index''}) of synchrotron sideband resonances is $(a\gamma_0 {\sigma}_{\delta}/{\nu}_z)^2$ which increases strongly with the energy and energy spread.

-\paragraph{Other computer codes} The SMILE algorithm is restricted to linearized orbital motion and calculates $\frac{\partial{\hat{n}}} {\partial{\delta}}$ by an extension of the first order perturbation theory of SLIM to high order using Eq.(20) and full 3--D spin motion.
+\paragraph{Other computer codes {\cite{hvb99b}}} The SMILE algorithm is restricted to linearized orbital motion in the thin lens approximation and calculates $\frac{\partial{\hat{n}}} {\partial{\delta}}$ by an extension of the first order perturbation theory of SLIM to high order using Eq.(20) and full 3--D spin motion.
 The algorithm involves multi--turn spin--orbit tracking.
 High order resonance effects are manifested by resonance denominators but the formalism ensures that the vector $\hat n$ is of unit length.
 The highest required absolute values of the $k_{I}, k_{II}, k_{III}$ are specified as input parameters.

 SODOM represents $\hat n$ by a spinor notation.
 The periodicity condition $\hat{n}(\vec{u}; s) = \hat{n}(\vec{u}; s+C)$ (Sec.2.7.7) is equivalent to periodicity in the three phases of linearized orbital motion and the one turn 2 $\times$ 2 spinor transfer matrix on a synchrobeta orbit is also periodic in the initial orbital phases.
 The spinor transfer matrix and $\hat{n}(\vec{u}; s)$ are then represented by Fourier series.
 The Fourier coefficients are obtained numerically and $\hat{n}(\vec{u}; s)$ can then be reconstructed.
 By constructing $\hat n$ at many points in phase space $\frac{\partial{\hat{n}}} {\partial{\delta}}$ can be obtained by numerical differentiation.The highest required absolute values of the $k_{I}, k_{II}, k_{III}$ are specified as input parameters.